Please call 911 if you have an emergency.

 Crisis Text Line powered by Kids Help Phone is free, 24/7 support for those in crisis, connecting people in crisis to trained Crisis Responders.

-Children, youth and young adults can text ‘TALK’ to 686868 to a trained volunteer Crisis Responder who will help with any issues – big or small.
+Children, youth and young adults can text ‘CONNECT’ to 686868 to a trained volunteer Crisis Responder who will help with any issues – big or small.
 The service is free, confidential, and available 24/7.

 Egale is Canada’s leading organization for LGBTQI2S people and issues.
 We improve and save lives through research, education, awareness, and by advocating for human rights and equality in Canada and around the world.
 Our work helps create societies and systems that reflect the universal truth that all persons are equal and none is other.